 The text on the black cloak on the right has taken on a new shape: a long uppercase font was chosen.
 Due to the high density of extra-bold glyphs, the intra-letter spaces are small, but the white words still stand out clearly against the dark background.
 They are expressive, smooth, and even.

-This time, the emblem mainly consists of a red and black palette, which breaks the monochrome and adds a touch of drama.
+This time, the emblem primarily uses a red-and-black palette, breaking the monochrome and adding a touch of drama.
 The multicolored image works like a magnet because it features specific symbolism enhanced by a bloody background.
 This adds a note of professionalism to the horror theme and helps draw attention to the word “Spirit.”

 2000 – 2008

 This means the Spirit Halloween logo precisely reflects the concept of a manufacturer and distributor of fun products for creating “horrors.”
 It keeps you on edge while highlighting the hyperbolic nature of its products.
-This is hinted at by the intensified grin on the skull’s face, which seems to challenge customers: will you dare to buy or not?
+This is suggested by the skull’s intensified grin, which seems to challenge customers: Will you dare to buy?

 The font in the top inscription has completely retained its festive style with jumping glyphs arranged at different heights and bright, sparkling stars, the number of which has decreased from six to five.
 They are harmoniously distributed among the yellow letters with black outlines, making them look appropriate.
 The lower line is set in a roughly similar font style with miniature sharp serifs.
 The only difference is that the letters lack outlines and are aligned in a straight row at the same height.